Rbootcamp-UHM/hw3-stretch/README.md

 ## The Idea:

-Demonstrate your fabulous new R abilities by trying something new on your own data or a new-to-you dataset.
+Demonstrate your fabulous new R abilities by trying something new on your **own data or a new-to-you dataset**.
 You may:
 * Use your own data or
 * Ask your research advisor for data or
 * Or use a built-in dataset or
 * Use one of the datasets provided in ClassCodeData or
 * Find publicly available data (GenBank, or TreeBase, or Dryad, other data repository, or a website, etc. )

-Develop a new analysis or data visualization or find a new package to try on your data.
+Develop a **new analysis** or **data visualization** or find a **new package** to try on your data.
 I donʻt really care what you do, just so long as you stretch yourself.
 Here are some ideas:
 * **Try a New Package** a good place to look for new packages to try are the **Task Views** on http://r-project.org.
 On the left menu bar click CRAN, choose a mirror, then click on `Task Views`.
-These are great summaries of all of the packages in an area.
+These are great summaries of all of the packages in an area. -OR-
 * **Why did you want to learn R?** Was it to learn how to do graphics?
 Well then write a script demonstrating all of the possible ways to graph your data.
 Whatever it was, go for it!!
-Here is your chance.
+Here is your chance. -OR-
 * **Learn how to do an analysis for your work** Do you have a research project that requires a particular kind of analysis?
-Well, figure it out!
+Well, figure it out! -OR-
+* **Something else** As long as you demonstrate "stretching" your abilities, go for it!

 ![](taskviews.png)